nim-lang/Nim/doc/intern.rst

 interoperability is worth the cost of the ``if``.
 Thunk generation would be possible too, but it's slightly more effort to implement.

-Tests with GCC on Amd64 showed that it's really beneficical if the 'environment' pointer is passed as the last argument, not as the first argument.
+Tests with GCC on Amd64 showed that it's really beneficial if the 'environment' pointer is passed as the last argument, not as the first argument.

 Proper thunk generation is harder because the proc that is to wrap